sunpy/sunpy-SEP/SEP-0002-revised.md

 It may be necessary for the Ombudsperson and the Steering Committee to remove a Project Member for violations of the Code of Conduct.
 In this case, the Steering Committee, Ombudsperson and Advisory Board will work together to make this decision.

-# Ombudsperson
+## Ombudsperson

 The Ombudsperson represents the interests of the Community by providing an alternative point of contact for sensitive issues such as code of conduct violations and ethical concerns.
 Candidates for this project role are publicly nominated by the Advisory Board, after which at least two weeks for comment is allowed, and then the nominee must be confirmed by two-thirds of the active Project Members.

 The Ombudsperson has no term limit but can resign at any time, or be removed by the same process as removing a Project Member.
-In the period between removal/resignation and new appointment, the Steering Comittee will temporarily take over the responsibilities of the Ombudsperson, should the need arise.
+In the period between removal/resignation and new appointment, the Steering Committee will temporarily take over the responsibilities of the Ombudsperson, should the need arise.

-# Future changes to the governance (Revision of SEP-2)
+## Future changes to the governance (Revision of SEP-2)

 Due to the fundamental nature of this SEP, it would be inappropriate for the Steering Committee alone to have authority to approve modifications to it.
 Therefore, if this document is to be modified in any way, then those modifications shall be put to a vote of the Project Members.
 This vote shall require a 2/3s majority of those voting to approve the changes.

-# Code of Conduct
+## Code of Conduct

 The SunPy organization shall have an explicit code of conduct to state the norms of peer interactions, including inclusiveness and respect, and describe the process for dispute resolution.
 The code of conduct shall be publicly posted on the SunPy website.
 The code of conduct shall be accessible in such a manner as to welcome and incorporate feedback from the developer community, even anonymous feedback.

-# Implementation of this Revision of SEP 2
+## Implementation of this Revision of SEP 2

 This change to SEP 2 will be implemented in the following stages: